16 oz cream cheese, softened (2 8-oz sticks)

 Use a rolling pin or food processor to pulse the gingersnaps into fine crumbs.
 Add 1 T sugar, 1/4 t salt, and 4 tablespoons melted butter and stir to combine.
 Press the crumbs into the bottoms of 4 mini springform pans.
 Use a spatula or the base of a glass to press into the pans.

 Bake at 350 for 10 minutes.
-Remove from the oven and allow to cool; wrap each of the pans in a piece of foil when cool enough to handle – I recommend heavy-duty or grill foil so it’s less likely to tear.
+Remove from the oven and allow to cool.
+When cool enough to touch, wrap each of the pans in a piece of foil – I recommend heavy-duty or grill foil so it’s less likely to tear.
 Set aside.

 For the cheesecake: